Skip to main content

 Economic outcomes of circular economy solutions

-1. Source products and materials from the economy, not from ecological reserves.
+• Source products and materials from the economy, not from ecological reserves.

-2. Create value for customers by adding value to existing products and materials.
+• Create value for customers by adding value to existing products and materials.

 Main project stakeholders

-• Institutional stakeholders: GoA, CEEI and other relevant parapublic stakeholders.
+• Institutional stakeholders: GoA, CEEI, and other relevant parapublic stakeholders.

-• Intermediary organisations and facilitators: regional clusters, key research institutes, including finance networks and associations.
+• Intermediary organisations and facilitators: Regional clusters, key research institutes, including finance networks and associations.

-• Final beneficiaries: Companies involved in CE.
+• Final beneficiaries: Companies involved in the circular economy.

 Participants